spacemeat/humon/README.md

 **Humon writes UTF-8.**
 While Humon can read all the normal UTF-n formats, `Trove::toString`, `Trove::toFile`, and their sugar functions can only generate UTF-8, with or without BOM as you choose.

 > Why only UTF-8?
 It's the ubiquitous encoding for the web and most Linux and OSX things, and Windows APIs can fully deal with it.
 Humon transcodes the token stream into UTF-8 internally, and slams memory out on a `Trove::to*` call.
 See the manifesto at [this page](http://utf8everywhere.org/) to read an opinionated opinion.
+I'd consider adding a control for this if anyone really wanted it.

 ## The C-family programming interfaces
 There are API specs for the C and C++ interfaces.
 The C API is fully featured but obtuse, as C APIs tend to be.
 The C++ API mainly wraps the C API, but also provides some nice features for more C++ish fun-time things.
 Since you'll usually be using the C++ API, we'll mainly discuss that.